pvamshi/angular/src/contents/articles/services/index.md

    os.wrap(self);
    ...
 ```
 Controller code remains the same.
+A plnkr is provided below with full working example.

 **Problem 2 :** When we keep adding the controllers to service observers, they keep getting accumulated.
 We need to remove the controller when view is changed ( controller is inactive).

 **Solution**
-we use `$destroy` to remove the observer.
+we use `$destroy` to remove the observer in the `ObserverService` code.

 ```javascript
 scope.$on('$destroy', function() {